Kyndallmae/ThisIsFine/README.md

 # Challenges

 With this project, we recognized that the vision we wanted to fully realize would require more time, research and more refined skills.
-We faced difficulties such as debugging, branches, and overall technical challenges.
+We faced difficulties such as debugging, branches, and overall technical challenges with VS Code.
 As a team, our schedules varied so communication was difficult.

 # Future Development

-We would like to add more pages with different natural disasters adn resources.
+We would like to add more pages with different natural disasters and resources.
 Also, set up a donation collection to keep the sight up and running.
 As well as create a community board where people can connect and share advice and other resources.

 # Motivation